testing1019info-netizen/testing1019info-netizen/README.md

 ## 📌 Featured Projects

-> These projects are showcased in my [portfolio](https://testing1019info-netizen.github.io/portfolio) – each one built with modern tools and a focus on user experience.
+> These projects are showcased in my [live portfolio](https://testing1019info-netizen.github.io/portfolio).
+Each one is built with modern tools and focuses on great user experience.

 | Project | Tech Stack | Description |
 |---------|------------|-------------|